Monday, April 13, 2026

 Performing this simple act felt like a fitting way to conclude this blog.
 I have tried to show what makes Marlies and her work so special and to draw more attention to her work.

-In 2027, we will conclude the project with an exhibition in Breda.
+In 2027, we will finish the project with an exhibition in Breda.
 Once the details are known, I will of course mention them here.
 See you then!

 Let Her Name Be Heard, March 10, 2026, Gouda